gbuzykin/lexegen/README.md

 - `(r)` match an `r`; parentheses are used to override precedence
 - `rs` the regular expression `r` followed by the regular expression `s`; called "concatenation"
 - `r|s` either an `r` or an `s`
 - `r/s` an `r` but only if it is followed by an `s`.
 The text matched by `s` is included when determining whether this rule is the "longest match", but is then returned to the input.
 So the returned lexeme is only the text matched by `r`.
 This type of pattern is called "trailing context".
 It should be the top pattern operator, UB otherwise.
 - `^r` an `r`, but only at the beginning of a line (i.e., when `flag_at_beg_of_line` flag is specified).
 It should be the first pattern operator, it is ignored otherwise.
 - `!^r` an `r`, but only *not* at the beginning of a line (i.e., when `flag_at_beg_of_line` flag is *not* specified).
 It should be the first pattern operator, it is ignored otherwise.
 - `r$` an `r`, but only at the end of a line (i.e., just before a newline).
 Equivalent to `r/\n`.
 Note that the end of input is not treated as a newline character, so it is not the end of a line.

 In addition to characters and ranges of characters, character classes can also contain character class expressions.
-These are expressions enclosed inside `[:` and `:]` delimiters (which themselves must appear between the `[` and `]` of the character class.
+These are expressions enclosed inside `[:` and `:]` delimiters, which themselves must appear between the `[` and `]` of the character class.
 Other elements may occur inside the character class, too.
 The valid expressions are:

 - `[:alnum:]` - alphanumeric characters `[A-Za-z0-9]`
 - `[:alpha:]` - alphabetic characters `[A-Za-z]`